 - Does your enterprise have sufficient capital at its disposal? (own funds and solvency)

 - Is segregation of assets guaranteed? (safeguarding of funds)?

 - Are financial statements available that we can verify?

-- Has an independent auditor issued an unqualified opinion on your financial statements?
+- Has an auditor issued an unqualified opinion on your financial statements?

-- Are there any integrity issues or professional history antecedents involving proposed policymakers or co-policymakers that we need to know about?
-Applicants sometimes propose to appoint management board members on whom we, or another supervisory authority, previously issued a negative decision or who have come under criminal investigation.
-Be sure to check these points before submitting your application.
+- Are there any integrity issues or antecedents involving proposed policymakers or co-policymakers that we have to know about?
+Applicants sometimes propose to appoint directors on whom we, or another supervisory authority, previously issued a negative decision or who have come under criminal investigation.
+Be sure to check these issues before submitting your application.